O2br/RIntegrationPack/scripts/README.md

 * [Back to the top][lnk_top]

 ### Pairwise Correlation
-PairwiseCorr measures the correlation between pairs of numeric variables to show how they behave with respect to each other.
-The primary output of this analytic is a correlation plot and a correlation table that contain the correlations of the variables when taken in pairs.
+Pairwise correlation measures the correlation between pairs of metrics to show how they behave with respect to each other.
+The primary output is a correlation plot and a correlation table containing correlations of the variables when taken in pairs.

 ![pairwise_img]
 ##### Metric Expression